Chapter 17:

 ‘At this current state, you will bring the most harm to Raiona.’
 Mede declared.
 ‘Back off while you can.’

-Celphi’s four clawed limbs hung along his body, talons tipped in crystal and mist, grasping the air like he longed to hold the world itself.
+A pair of twisting horns rose from his head, curling gracefully backwards.
+Four clawed limbs hung along his body.
+His talons grasped the air like he could control it.
 Whiskers extended from his snout, twitching with tension, and his mouth glowed from the inside with pale light.
 Fog surrounded and covered his changing body, just like when I first saw him transform.

 His sapphire blue eyes carried the heavy, unspoken promise of something beyond my understanding.
 Or memory.
 He was beautiful.
 Terrifying.
 Elegant and elemental.

 His form flowed through the sky like a living river.
 Long, coiled, sinuous.
-And I can’t see the end behind him.
+And I couldn’t see the end behind him.
 His scales shimmered like gems in daylight.
 Each one fine and luminous, rippling with silver-blue energy.
 Wisps of mist clung to him, trailing behind his every movement.

-So the man I was hugging each night turned out to be a god of sorts…
+So the man I was hugging each night turned out to be a god of sorts.
+WOW.

 Celphi’s final form was nothing short of breathtaking.
 In conjunction with this, I felt something change within me as well.
 I felt more powerful.
 More capable.